Bosco Sodi: Beyond Wilderness: He Art Museum

 -

-The He Art Museum (HEM) will present Bosco Sodi's largest solo exhibition in Asia.
-Co-curated by the artist and HEM, the exhibition will span three floors of the museum, presenting over 100 works from the artist's career including paintings, sculptures and site-specific installations.
+The He Art Museum (HEM) presents Bosco Sodi's largest solo exhibition in Asia.
+Co-curated by the artist and HEM, the exhibition spans three floors of the museum, presenting over 100 works from the artist's career including paintings, sculptures and site-specific installations.

 Bosco Sodi (b.
 1970, Mexico City) reveals the emotive power embodied in the essential simplicity of raw material.
 The artist is known for his richly textured, vividly colored large-scale sawdust paintings and sculptures made from clay and volcanic rocks.
 Greatly influenced by the aesthetic philosophy of Wabi Sabi, Sodi focuses on material exploration, the creative gesture, and the spiritual connection between the artist and his work.
 His stylistic influences range from Art Informel, looking to artists such as Antoni Tàpies and Jean Dubuffet, to master colorists such as Willem de Kooning and Mark Rothko, and the bright hues of Mexico.